AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 The controller pursuant to the EU General Data Protection Regulation ("GDPR") for the processing of your personal data is:

-Universitat de Lleida
-Víctor Siurana, 1
-25003 Lleida
-Spain
-E-mail: agrospai@udl.cat
+E-mail: <hola@tareando.es>

-If you have any questions about the protection of your personal data at UdL, please contact our Data Protection Officer:
+If you have any questions about the protection of your personal data at Tareando, please contact our Data Protection Officer:

-Data Protection Officer
-Universitat de Lleida
-Víctor Siurana, 1
-25003 Lleida
-Spain
-E-mail: <dpd@udl.cat>
+E-mail: <rgpd@disi.es>

 ## 2. What's personal data?